gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/concepts.rst

    print templates ~ Various print template formats /TABLE

-Pluggable objects in the configuration are identifed by their ``type`` property.
+Pluggable objects in the configuration are identified by their ``type`` property.

 Configuration files and objects